 04 of 25

 The Columbus Association for the Performing Arts (CAPA) Summer Movie Series is a Columbus favorite with plenty of great movies for kids.
-Now in its 48th season, the CAPA Summer Movie Series is the longest-running classic film series in America, and although the lineup has not been announced for 2018 (check back in May), show times should run from mid-June through early August at historic theaters like the Ohio Theatre in downtown Columbus.Continue to 5 of 25 below.
+Now in its 48th season, the CAPA Summer Movie Series is the longest-running classic film series in America, show times should run from June 15 through August 5 at historic theaters like the Ohio Theatre in downtown Columbus.Continue to 5 of 25 below.

 05 of 25